ministryofjustice/cloud-platform-custom-error-pages/README.md

 This repo creates a docker image containing custom HTTP error pages, to be used as per these [instructions].

+A default-backend is served by nginx as a fall-back.
+This is typically when the sub-domain, for example `https://wrongdomain.cloud-platform.service.justice.gov.uk/`, isn't recognized.
+Otherwise, the default nginx page would show, which doesn't look professional.

 This is a simplified version of the kubernetes/ingress-nginx [example].

 ## Usage